 |Sausage, Pork, Fresh||179|

 |Chicken with Curry Sauce||224|

 Insulinogenic Calories (%)

 Net Carbs (g)

-The meals listed below will provide more of the nutrients Marty is not getting in large quantities while also helping with his goal of fat loss with and insulin management.
+The meals listed below will provide more of the nutrients Marty is not getting in large quantities while also helping with her goal of fat loss with and insulin management.